-Prime Minister Benjamin Netanyahu has named a former journalist with the right-wing Breitbart news site, who authored books challenging Barack Obama’s fitness for president, as his campaign chief for March’s national elections.
+Prime Minister Benjamin Netanyahu has named a former journalist with the right-wing Breitbart news site, who authored books challenging Barack Obama’s fitness for president, as his campaign chief for March national elections.

-Aaron Klein, who has served as a political strategist to Netanyahu since last year, confirmed his appointment to media outlets Wednesday.
+Aaron Klein, who has served as a political strategist to Netanyahu since last year, confirms his appointment to The Associated Press on Wednesday.
 He was appointed several weeks ago, according to a campaign official.

-Klein worked as an adviser on Netanyahu’s March 2020 campaign and his efforts were credited by the prime minister with helping Likud become the largest party in that vote, according to JNS.
+Klein also worked on Netanyahu’s March 2020 campaign and his efforts were credited by the prime minister with helping Likud become the largest party in that vote, according to JNS.

 Klein is a former US radio show host and ex-Jerusalem bureau chief for Breitbart News.
 He was appointed by the site’s executive chairman at the time, Steven Bannon, who would later become a key strategist to Donald Trump.